 "Marketing campaigns are organized, strategized efforts to promote a specific company goal, such as raising awareness of a new product or capturing customer feedback.
 They typically aim to reach consumers in a variety of ways and involve a combination of media, including but not limited to email, print advertising, television, or radio advertising, pay-per-click, and social media."

-Internal communicators can use campaign-thinking to deliver enterprise communications experiences that win the attention of employees and compete with all the other parties vying for your audience’s attention.
-With so many new channels to reach employees on, the time is ripe to adopt a marketing-mindset and take internal communications to the next level.
+Internal communicators can use campaign-thinking to deliver enterprise communications experiences that win the attention of employees and compete with all the other parties vying for their headspace.

 We give you some inspiring examples of how our customers are creating diverse, inclusive, digital-first cultures.